arthurcgusmao/arthurcgusmao.github.io/_posts/2018-04-06-matplotlib-intro.md

 fig, axs = plt.subplots() # shortcut for getting both figure and axes objects at once
 ```

-The last line is a shortcut for getting the current figure and its axes.
-See [the answers here](https://stackoverflow.com/questions/34162443/why-do-many-examples-use-fig-ax-plt-subplots-in-matplotlib-pyplot-python) for more details.
+The last line is a shortcut for getting the current figure and its axes; see [these answers](https://stackoverflow.com/questions/34162443/why-do-many-examples-use-fig-ax-plt-subplots-in-matplotlib-pyplot-python) for more details.

 Configurations such as saving and displaying the figure are set at the figure-level: